Arborescences and Shortest Path Trees when Colors Matter: Shortest Path Trees and Arborescences

-\begin{mytheorem} \textsc{CC-ARB} on DAGs is a special case of \textsc{2-Matroid Intersection} and hence is polynomial-time solvable. \end{mytheorem} \begin{proof} Consider a DAG $G$ and a vertex $s \in V(G)$.
+We show that \textsc{CC-ARB} on a DAG $G$ and a color-constraint vector $\alpha=([0,\alpha'_1],[0,\alpha'_2],\ldots,[0,\alpha'_q])$ is polynomial-time solvable by a reduction to \textsc{2-Matroid Intersection}.
+Let $s \in V(G)$.
 If $s$ is not a source in $G$, then there is no $s$-arborescence in $G$.
 Hence we assume that $s$ is a source vertex in $G$.
 We show that the collection of all out-forests of $G$ forms a matroid with $E(G)$ as the ground set.
 Let $\mathcal{I}_1$ denote the set of all subsets $S \subseteq E(G)$ such that the subgraph $H=(V(G),S)$ has maximum in-degree one.
-Then $M_1 = (E(G), \mathcal{I}_1)$ forms a partition matroid where the arcs are partitioned based on their head.
+Then $M_1 = (E(G), \mathcal{I}_1)$ forms a partition matroid where the edges are partitioned based on their head.
 As any subgraph of a DAG in which the in-degree of every vertex is at most one is an out-forest, it follows that $\mathcal{I}_1$ is the collection of edge-sets of all out-forests of $G$.